Grain Cropping Insurance

 Is crop insurance included in a standard farm policy?

 Crop insurance is usually an optional add-on to a standard farm package, not included by default.
-It protects against losses from hail, frost, fire, flood and other weather events that affect crop yield and quality.
-Multi-peril crop insurance (MPCI) provides broader cover but is priced based on your specific crop type, location and historical yields.
+It protects against losses from hail and fire that affect crop yield and quality, and is priced based on your specific crop type, location and historical yields.

 Does farm insurance cover bushfires and floods?